 Last year AngelEye Health announced its MilkTracker milk and feeding management application, the fourth solution in their family engagement portfolio.
 We recently sat down with Seamaf Bchihalouk, product manager and head of the original MilkTracker development team, and Grace Goodwin Dwyer, MS, MA, RD, IBCLC, registered dietitian & lactation consultant, to catch up and discuss the evolution of the offering.

 Ever wonder exactly how breast milk improves health?
 Breast milk is packed full of active ingredients like antibodies and antibacterial cells and is tailor-made to promote babies’ wellbeing.
 And the benefits don’t stop there: breastfeeding can help mothers recover after birth.
 Read on to explore the medical benefits of breastfeeding for both babies and mothers, plus get tips for when and how to seek breastfeeding support.

 Breast milk and formula barcode scanning technology is a best practice for safe feeding and an efficiency booster for staff.
-However, amidst competing hospital priorities, you might only have one chance to make a case for purchasing and implementing this technology.
-This blog shares our top tips to help frame the most compelling argument for this investment to help you make a winning case to your executive leadership team.
+Among competing hospital priorities, you might only have one chance to make a case for purchasing and implementing this technology.
+This blog shares our top tips to help frame the most compelling argument for this investment and develop a winning case for your executive leadership team.